moults31/cnn_rl/README.md

 #### End-to-End Run
 Step 0: See [our SQL README](src/sql/README.md) before running our SQL scripts to extract MIMIC-IV data.

 Step 1: Generate patient data from MIMIC-IV SQL database as CSV.
 Open a SQL-compatible GUI with a connection to your MIMIC-IV database.
-Then, run `set_cohort_icu_ed.sql` followed by `export_patient_data.sql`.
+Then, run `set_cohort_xxx.sql` followed by `export_patient_data.sql`.
 Finally, use the GUI to export the result as a CSV and place it in `$DATA_DIR`

 Step 2: Generate MEWS/SOFA data from MIMIC-IV SQL database as CSV.
 In the same GUI as Step 1, run `mews_score.sql` and export the result as CSV and place it in `$DATA_DIR`.
 Then, repeat with `sofa_score.sql`.